I5MS/Multi-VoiceCord/README.md

   1. Terminates any previously running account processes.
   2. Clears the list of those processes.
   3. Launches each account script (`app1.py` to `app4.py`).
-  4. Waits for 6 hours (21,600 seconds) before restarting the accounts.

 - Each account script (`app1.py` to `app4.py`) uses the Discord API to:
   1. Log in to Discord using the provided token.